jbossios/python-tutorial/README.md

 *If you like this course/tutorial, please consider giving me a star!*

 **Note:** If you experience problems loading the notebooks on Github, I recommend you to use [nbviewer](https://nbviewer.org/).
-You just need to past the URL link and press "Go!", and the notebook will be displayed without problems.
+You just need to paste the URL link and press "Go!", and the notebook will be displayed without problems.

 ## How to install Jupyter notebook (Linux, Windows, macOS)?